 One of the many advantages of teaching and learning at a liberal arts institution is the breadth of disciplines at the academic community’s disposal, and its willingness to look beyond these disciplinary boundaries to assemble a more complete understanding of the world around us.
 This is how I approach my teaching: Spanish literature, film, and other cultural productions do not exist in a vacuum and, as such, our critical thinking about contemporary Spain must necessarily encompass other fields and time periods that will lend us diverse perspectives culled from within Spain—incorporating history, politics, media, art, language and social structures—and from the world outside Spain’s borders.
 My courses are trained on Spanish culture after the Civil War (after 1939), but include materials from earlier time periods and other countries (Latin American, the U.S., and Western Europe) as well.
 In my courses on Spanish language, Spanish film and literatures, regional Iberian culture, urban studies, genre-specific studies and women’s writing, I offer an interdisciplinary approach, touching on issues of history, gender, memory, violence, representation, socioeconomic influences and nationality, among others, to encourage an in-depth global and local understanding of the course content.

-This notion of a genre fusion has influenced much of my research and publications: from a study of the influences of Social Darwinism on the nineteenth-century short stories of Leopoldo Alas, to the implications of Carlos Ruiz Zafón’s popular 2001 novel, La sombra del viento, on Spain’s collective historical understanding, to the role of Catalan history and identity in films about Barcelona.
+This notion of a genre fusion has influenced much of my research and publications: from my interest in all manner of cultural manifestations to emerge from the experiences of the Spaniards in Mauthausen, to a study of the influences of Social Darwinism on the nineteenth-century short stories of Leopoldo Alas, to the implications of Carlos Ruiz Zafón’s popular 2001 novel, La sombra del viento, on Spain’s collective historical understanding, to the role of Catalan history and identity in films about Barcelona.